-If you’re on the fence about newsletters, don’t be.
+If you’re on the fence about using newsletters as part of your email marketing strategy, don’t be.
 Newsletters don’t have to be boring or annoying.
-When done right, newsletters are a super effective way of building an audience and connecting with your existing readers – whether you’re a new or established business owner or influencer.
+And when done right, newsletters are a super effective way of building an audience and connecting with your existing readers.

 While newsletters are a great way to communicate new or recommended products, sales, contests, and testimonials, you want to go above and beyond that.
 You’d want the customer to act on something and to do it fast.
 How do you do that?